davisarthur/RayTracer/README.md

 My ray tracer includes four files that can be compiled and run.

 ## Render
 The primary program is ```render.cpp```.
 This program renders my demo scene using an orthographic or perspective camera.
-The camera type can be toggled by pressing the 'p' key on your key board.
+The camera type can be toggled by pressing the 'p' key on your keyboard.
 Use the following command to compile this program on Mac:
 ```
 g++ -lglfw -lglew -framework OpenGL render.cpp RayTracer.cpp -o render.out
 ```